syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Hierarchy-Grid.md

 # Hierarchical Bindings

-Hierarchical binding can be used to create the Grid with parent and child relation, this facilitate you to view the child records for a paricular row by clicking on the Expander button present in first column of each grid row.
+Hierarchical binding can be used to create the Grid with parent and child relation, this facilitate you to view the child records for a particular row by clicking on the Expander button present in first column of each grid row.
 This can be enabled by defining `ChildGrid` and `QueryString`. `ChildGrid` is to define options of child and `QueryString` is to define the relation between parent and child grid.

 {% tabs %}